CipherPhantom/alx-system_engineering-devops/0x01-shell_permissions/README.md

  Task 16: 102-if_only - A script that changes the owner of the file hello to betty only if it is owned by the user guillaume.

+ Task 17: 103-Star_Wars - A script that plays the Starwars IV in the terminal.